smv1256/test-2/ml-model/README.md

 # Exoplanet Classifier

-Simple Random Forest binary classifier that identifies exoplanets.
+Simple Random Forest binary classifier that identifies exoplanets, complete with a deployed API.